-Please keep your child home 24 hours after a fever (oral temperature of 100.4 or greater) or diarrhea.
+Students may return to school when fever free (oral temperature of 100.4 or higher) for 24 hours without the use of fever reducing medications.
+Students with GI upset (vomiting, diarrhea) may return to school 24 hours after the last episode.
 Please keep your child home if they have open wounds that drain or cannot be covered, rapidly-spreading rash, difficulty breathing, unusual lethargy, or irritability in young children.